gavinnn101/fishing_assistant/README.md

 # Driver Notes
 *  This is optional but should lead to a much lower chance of a ban.
 Set `use_driver = True` or `use_driver = False` to use virtual/pyautogui inputs.
+*  * Virtual inputs aren't coded but can be easily added in place of the driver.
 *  Open a terminal AS ADMIN in the interception installer location `fishing_assistant\Interception\command line installer` and run `.\install-interception.exe /install`.
 Must reboot the vm after.

 # Settings